JeffersonLab/clara-docs/docs/tutorials/running.md

 ### Important

-Before we describe a data processing configuration options it is worthwhile to emphasize the importance of the `application service composition` and data-set proper description.
+Before we describe a data processing configuration options it is worthwhile to emphasize the importance of the *application service composition* and data-set proper description.
 This includes path to the actual data-file input and output directories, full path to the data-set metadata file, and data-set description.

 <div class="admonition note" markdown="1">
-For every data processing these options must be set, and most importantly, options for `data-set description` and `data-set metadata file` must be unique.
+For every data processing these options must be set, and most importantly, options for the data-set *description* and *metadata file* must be unique.
 </div>

 ```